 Symptomatic and supportive treatment for acute reactions may include

-Conditions such as drug fever, a nonpruritic rash, or mild organ system reactions require no treatment (for treatment of specific clinical reactions, see elsewhere in The Manual).
+Conditions such as drug fever, a nonpruritic rash, or mild organ system reactions require no treatment other than discontinuation of the drug (for treatment of specific clinical reactions, see elsewhere in THE MANUAL).

-Rapid desensitization may be necessary if sensitivity has been established and if treatment is essential and no alternative exists.
+Rapid desensitization may be necessary if IgE-mediated hypersensitivity has been established and if treatment is essential and no alternative exists.
 Rapid desensitization reduces sensitivity only temporarily.
 If possible, desensitization should be done in collaboration with an allergist.
 The procedure should not be attempted in patients who have had Stevens-Johnson syndrome.
-Whenever desensitization is used, oxygen, epinephrine, and resuscitation equipment must be available for prompt treatment of anaphylaxis.
+Desensitization is usually not effective for T-cell–mediated reactions and should not be done in such cases.
+Whenever desensitization is done, oxygen, epinephrine, and resuscitation equipment must be available for prompt treatment of anaphylaxis.

 For allergies to trimethoprim-sulfamethoxazole and vancomycin, regimens similar to those for penicillin can be used.